Sir Major General Banastre Tarleton GCB MP 1st Baronet

 Died aged c.
 79

 Wikidata WikipediaSir Banastre Tarleton, 1st Baronet, GCB (21 August 1754 – 15 January 1833) was a British general and politician.
-A lieutenant colonel at the end of the American War of Independence, Tarleton did not lead troops into battle again.
-Tarleton's cavalrymen were called "Tarleton's Raiders".
-His green uniform was the standard uniform of the British Legion, a provincial unit organised in New York, in 1778.
+He is best known as the lieutenant colonel leading the British Legion at the end of the American Revolution.
+He later served in Portugal and held commands in Ireland and England.
+Consequently, he had hoped to command British forces fighting the French in the Peninsular War.
+However, that position was given to Arthur Wellesley.
+Tarleton's cavalrymen were colloquially known as "Tarleton's Raiders".
+During most of his service in North America, he led the British Legion, a provincial unit organised in New York in 1778.
 After returning to Great Britain in 1781 at the age of 27, Tarleton was elected a Member of Parliament for Liverpool and returned to office in the early 19th century.
 As such, Tarleton became a prominent Whig politician despite his young man's reputation as a roué.
 Tarleton came from a family of slavers, and reflected that during his political career, where he was a prominent opponent of British abolitionists.

 DbPedia